Certificate of Public Works Management Program

 - Fleet Management Services (3 hours)

-In addition, participants must complete 30 hours of electives on public works topics that have been selected by the Vinson Institute to touch on all of the segments of the APWA training template not fully covered by the required core courses.
+In addition, participants must complete 30 hours of electives on public works topics that have been selected by the Institute of Government to touch on all of the segments of the APWA training template not fully covered by the required core courses.
 The national APWA office in Kansas City, Missouri maintains a database of all persons who complete the 90-hour public works institute certificates.

 Training opportunities are usually offered each January and July.
 By offering parallel core course and elective tracks of instruction, participants can earn 15 hours every January and an additional 9 hours every July.
 In addition, several of APWA's "Click-Listen & Learn" courses can be counted for credit, along with selected courses offered through the Department of Transportation.